 The Waterfall is an ideal location for summer picnics and barbecues.
 There is also a playground for younger children, toilets and ample car parking.

-You might also enjoy reading Top Things to do in Wicklow with Kids
+You May Also Enjoy Top Things to do in Wicklow with Kids

 Torc Waterfall, Co.
 Kerry